elikplim-reborn/aws.bootcamp.cruddur.2023/Journal/week0.md

 ​Configuration Files

 ##Notification Rules (aws/notifications-with-subscribers.json)
-​Triggers an email alert when actual spend crosses 80% of the threshold.[ {
+​Triggers an email alert when actual spend crosses 80% of the threshold.

+{```json
+  {
     "Notification": {
       "ComparisonOperator": "GREATER_THAN",